forum From Dark to Light, From Madness to Sanity (1-1, Closed, Mature)

 @emilyevewrites group

 Farah winced and cried out as the tendrils latched in tighter to her organs.
 Her cries just about drowned out the squeals and shrieks of the claw as Flora slowly pulled it out of her body.
 The more the young earth fairy removed it, the more agony Farah experienced.
 She panted for breath, and just when Farah thought that she wouldn’t be able to take the pain anymore, the parasite released itself from her organs and came loose with the claw.
-A long moan of relief left Farah’s lips, and she closed her eyes for a moment.
+A long moan of relief left Farah’s lips, and she closed her peepers for a moment.

 She didn’t feel the small bit left behind on her liver as the collective pain of her injuries began to take its toll.
 Farah was weakening by the second, and just before she could thank Flora, the mind fairy fell unconscious again.